Australian retail giants targeted in facial recognition tech complaint

 SYDNEY, June 27 (Reuters) - A major consumer group has referred three of Australia's biggest retail chains to the privacy regulator, saying they use "unreasonably intrusive" facial recognition technology on customers and recommending enforcement action.

-CHOICE, in a complaint to the Office of the Australian Information Commissioner (OAIC) published on Monday, said use of the technology at JB Hi-Fi Ltd's JBH.AX appliances chain The Good Guys as well as hardware chain Bunnings and the Australian arm of big-box retailer Kmart - both owned by Wesfarmers Ltd WES.AX - was unwarranted and in violation of privacy law.
+CHOICE, in a complaint to the Office of the Australian Information Commissioner (OAIC) published on Monday, said use of the technology at JB Hi-Fi Ltd's JBH.AX appliances chain The Good Guys as well as hardware chain Bunnings and the Australian arm of big-box retailer Kmart - both owned by Wesfarmers Ltd WES.AX - was unwarranted.

-The OAIC, JB Hi-Fi and Wesfarmers were not available for comment.
-The retailers previously told local media they used the technology for security purposes.
+The OAIC said it was reviewing the complaint.
+JB Hi-Fi was not available for comment.
+Wesfarmers referred Reuters to its two subsidiaries, which were not available for comment.
+The retailers previously told media they used the technology for security purposes.

+An OAIC investigation would be Australia's biggest into facial recognition technology as consumer groups worldwide warn of incursions on privacy and potential for racial profiling.
+The retailers in the CHOICE complaint operate about 800 stores, booking A$25 billion ($17 billion) in sales last year.

+"CHOICE urges you as Commissioner to investigate this matter further and consider taking enforcement action against Kmart, Bunnings and The Good Guys for failure to meet their obligations under the (Privacy) Act," Pereira said in the complaint.

-CHOICE routinely contributes to government inquiries involving consumer issues and its website says it was instrumental in many regulatory changes such as bans on risky financial products.
+CHOICE routinely contributes to government inquiries involving consumer issues, and on its website said it was instrumental in many regulatory changes such as an extended ban on risky financial products.

-"CHOICE urges you as Commissioner to investigate this matter further and consider taking enforcement action," Pereira said.

-Any investigation would be Australia's biggest into the technology though OAIC has looked into the matter before.

-In 2021, it ordered the Australian 7-Eleven chain to destroy "faceprints" collected at 700 convenience stores after setting up in-store surveys on the matter.
-It has also ordered U.S. software developer Clearview AI, which collects images from social media websites to build profiles of individuals, to destroy data and stop the practice in Australia.
+In 2021, it ordered the Australian 7-Eleven chain to destroy "faceprints" collected at 700 convenience stores on iPads set up to run customer surveys.
+It also ordered U.S. software developer Clearview AI, which collects images from social media websites to build profiles of individuals, to destroy data and stop the practice in Australia.

-The three chains in the CHOICE complaint operate about 800 stores, booking A$25 billion ($17 billion) in sales last year.

-The consumer group said the three firms collected personal and sensitive information without consent and without clearly disclosing the practice in a policy.
+CHOICE said the three firms in its complaint collected personal and sensitive information without consent and without clearly disclosing the practice in a policy.

 Some stores have signs alerting shoppers to the technology, but "customers' silence cannot be taken as consent" and many had no alternative place to make their purchases, CHOICE said.